Colored Markov polycategories and diagrammatic differentiation: Diagrammatic differentiation

-The tuple $\mathbf{O}$ will usually be the external output profile of a parameterized diagram.
+The tuple $\mathbf{O}$ is the external output profile of a parameterized diagram.
 The tuple $\mathbf{R}$ is a reference profile.
 It may contain labels, targets, or other variables relative to which the diagram output is evaluated.
 If no reference variables are needed, $\mathbf{R}$ is taken to be the empty tuple.